 Recommended for you: Top 10 Excellent Gadgets that can Improve Safety and Security in your Life.

 A Gain component setting adjusts amplifier sensitivity.
-By determining the limits where distortion comes in; it tells you how much power your speakers can handle.
+Determining the limits where distortion comes in.
+It tells you how much power your speakers can handle.
 Lowering this setting from the maximum level that meets distortion, in effect reduces, distracting noise, bringing you the maximum level of power with sound clarity.

 1. Take out the distortion